 A STA with dot11OCBActivated equal to true might operate as a DMG STA.
 A DMG STA with dot11DMGOCBActivated equal to true supports the MAC and MLME functions defined in Clause 31.3 (Operation in the 60 GHz band) in addition to the MAC functions defined in Clause 10 (MAC sublayer functional description) and the MLME functions defined in Clause 11 (MLME) for DMG STAs.
-A DMG STA operating OCB optionally supports EDMG features.
+A DMG STA operating OCB might support EDMG features.

 References